Fun, friendly dance classes all over London & Brighton. Find your nearest class…

 Level 1 (Beginner Swing Dance) classes are like pieces of Lego and over time all the building blocks come together.
 Attend one of these classes until you’ve really got it under your belt (about 3-4 months).
 If you miss a few it won’t matter as you will be learning a new piece of “swing Lego” each week that no one else knows either.
 The only dance classes which cannot be attended on a casual basis are the specialised workshops we run throughout the year which need to be pre-booked.
 We have a big range of workshops and are aimed at a variety of different levels.

-We also have two weekly Blues dancing classes — check out the Sin City Blues page for a description of Blues dancing.
+We have a weekly Blues dance class — check out the Stompin’ the Blues page for a description of Blues dancing.

 While “Lindy Hop” is the flagship of most swing dancing, we will also introduce you to a range of other great swing dances such as Balboa, Collegiate Shag and 1920s solo and partnered Charleston.